 - Select the installer file and double-click to begin the installation process.
 If you’re using one of ExpressVPN’s apps, the process is pretty much the same.

 - After installation has completed, you’ll be prompted to run the ExpressVPN client on your PC or Mac computer.
 Once loaded up, your client should look like the following:

 Step 3: Login to ExpressVPN and connect to the San Francisco server

 - Before you can use ExpressVPN, you’ll need to login with your credentials.
 Once logged in, ExpressVPN will keep your client logged in automatically as long as it has an internet connection

-- To log into San Francisco, select Change Location on the lower left-hand side of the window.
+- Last time we checked with the ExpressVPN customer service team, they told us that the San Francisco server was the best server to use for connecting to American Netflix.
+To log into San Francisco, select Change Location on the lower left-hand side of the window.

 - A window will pop up providing you a list of countries to choose from.
 Find and select the United States, or use the search bar at the top and type in “United States”: